Please read this page carefully.

 Your score and placement will become available immediately upon completion of the exam.
 It is a good idea to make a screenshot of your score or to print out your results as well in case your instructor requires written proof.
 After receipt of this report, you may then register in the appropriate course by following the instructions you will receive to that effect.

-If your results do not qualify you for exemption from the language requirement and you are a native or heritage speaker of Spanish, you should contact the Language Program Director to receive authorization to register in the Spanish for Heritage Speakers course (UN2108).
-The completion of this course leads to the fulfillment of the language requirement for 2018-2019 classes.
-Do not register in this course without consulting with the Language Program Director at firstname.lastname@example.org.
+If your score is between 450 and 625 in the placement and you are a native or heritage speaker of Spanish, you should contact the Language Program Director to receive authorization to register in the Spanish for Heritage Speakers course (UN2108).
+The completion of this course leads to the fulfillment of the language requirement for 2019 class.
+Do not register in this course without consulting with the Language Program Director at email@example.com.

 The online placement test is for diagnostic purposes only and will be supplemented by instructors' evaluations during the first week of classes.
 Under no circumstances may you choose to take a level lower than the one to which you are assigned without the explicit permission of the Language Program Director.

-If your score in the online test is above 625, you will be required to take another version of this test that will be offered on Wednesday, August 30th from 3:00 to 6:00 pm in the Drop-In Language Lab at Columbia's Language Resource Center, International Affairs Building.
-If you need to take the second version of the exam, please, register at this link.
+If your score in the online test is above 625, you will be required to take another version of this test that will be offered on Thursday, August 30th from 10:00 to 1:00 pm in 222 Milbank Hall.
+If you cannot take it on this dae, you may do it on Wednesday, August 29th from 3:00 to 6:00 pm in the Drop-In Language Lab at Columbia's Language Resource Center, International Affairs Building.
+If you need to take the exam on Wednesday, August 29th, please, register at this link.
+Please remember to bring a proper photo ID.

 In spring, please contact the Spanish Language Program Director to schedule an appointment to take this second version of the placement.